DMT Effects, Addictiveness, Risks, and Treatment

 Is DMT Addictive?

-There is no evidence that DMT is addictive or indications that DMT use creates tolerance or physical dependence in users.
-However, there is very little research on this subject.
-Further, more research needs to be done in order to fully understand the addictive properties and addiction symptoms of DMT abuse.
+There’s no evidence that DMT is addictive.
+There are also no indications that DMT use creates tolerance or physical dependence in users.
+However, there’s little research on this subject.

-The symptoms are similar to those of addiction:
+The symptoms of HUD are similar to addiction symptoms and include:

 - Taking higher doses of DMT